-Shortly after arriving in Afghanistan I was able to part of a joint mission between the French Task Force and the Provincial Reconstruction Team (PRT).
+Shortly after arriving in Afghanistan, I was able to part of a joint mission between the French Task Force and the Provincial Reconstruction Team (PRT).
 We had done a quick visit down to Southern Tagab before the team we replaced left.
 And our team decided it would be a great opportunity to team up with the French.
 We hoped we would be able to get more information on where our roads were.
 What their status was.
 And check on the other project in the area.
-Due to security concerns we had to go on a route that took us around Kapisa and up through the Kabul to get to Tagab.
+Due to security concerns, we had to go on a route that took us around Kapisa and up through Kabul to get to Tagab.
 Overall it was a great mission and not really anything like what I expected.

 Another letter home during my deployment to Afghanistan in 2010:

 I was able to go on a mission to South Tagab, one of the seven districts in Kapisa.
 Tagab is one of the two districts that are dominated by Pashtuns.
 It is a less friendly area than the North where we live.
 The mission was in coordination with a French operation, which is the first time that the PRT had done something like this.
 The Province of Kapisa is located in French Battle Space, so we have to work all our operations through the French, even though most often we operate on our own.
 We are the only PRT that is not operating in American Battle Space.

 Anyway, our journey began and it took a few days.
 Leaving at strange times and driving to different places to get to our final destination.
 When we got there we were ready to go.
 We started out our mission before the sun came up and seeing the Valley of Tagab as the sun came up was pretty cool.